dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Going down a rabbit hole to try and get things done.

 **Thoughts:** Switched IDE for Python because Idle was pissing me off!
 I have already done one python script and working on another.

+### Day 39: 17 Apr 2019

+**Today's Progress**: Things are going better today, I actually made some progess on the python script.

+**Thoughts:** Started using the Visual Studio for the python running and debugging.
+It is still not all the way but it is better!